Maddux returns to Atlanta, throws out ceremonial first pitch | WTOP

 It was a rare Atlanta appearance for “Mad Dog” Maddux.
 The 55-year-old Maddux is the pitching coach for UNLV.

-Houston manager Dusty Baker moved struggling third baseman Alex Bregman down in his batting order.
+Houston manager Dusty Baker moved third baseman Alex Bregman down in his batting order.

-“He understood,” Baker said.
-“He went out and took extra BP and just trying to find his stroke.
-So he’s a team guy.
-There’s no problem with him moving.”

-Baker said he hoped to move Bregman back up in a lineup with the designated hitter if the Series returns to Houston for Game 6.
+Baker said he hoped to move Bregman back up in a lineup with the designated hitter returning to Houston for Game 6.

-The Braves entered Game 5 of the World Series against Houston trying to extend one of their most impressive home postseason performances in team history.
+The Braves entered Game 5 trying to extend one of their most impressive home postseason performances in team history.

-Entering Sunday night’s game, the Braves were 7-0 at home in the postseason, including wins in Games 3 and 4 of the World Series.
-It is their second-longest home winning streak in the postseason, and the longest in one postseason.
+Atlanta was 7-0 at home in the postseason, including wins in Games 3 and 4.
+It marked their second-longest home winning streak in the postseason, and the longest in one postseason.
 They won eight consecutive home postseason games from Oct.
 7, 1995, to Oct.
 9, 1996.

 Overall, the Braves had won 12 of their last 13 home games before Game 5.

-Left fielder Yordan Alvarez, who crashed into the wall trying to catch Jorge Soler’s go-ahead homer in the seventh inning of Game 4, was sore but able to start Sunday night.
+Left fielder Yordan Alvarez, who crashed into the wall trying to catch Jorge Soler’s go-ahead homer in the seventh inning of Game 4, was sore but able to start.
+The AL Championship Series MVP is hitting .063 after going 0 for 5 in Game 5.

 Baker said he initially feared Alvarez hurt his shoulder reaching for the ball when he hit the fence.